-This book is a brief summary of the creation of Arda and the events that passed during the first, second, and third ages of Middle-earth.
+This book is an in-depth summary of the creation of Arda and the events that passed during the first, second, and third ages of Middle-earth.

 The history of this world that Tolkien has built is wonderfully complex so The Silmarillion is a perfect starting point for anyone who wants to learn its history.
 Like I said, it is only a brief summary, as so many details are left out.